 |Grand Budapest Hotel (movie scene), 2014, directed by Wes Anderson, Ralph Fiennes (bottom right)|

-- Always face the door.
+- Always face the direction of the doors.

 - Don't make eye contact.
 You may watch the floor numbers cycling through or you may stare at your shoes.
 Texting is also acceptable, if you do so quietly.